 The effect budget definitely increased, the cast budget probably ditto - though I don't appreciate Tracey Walter's foolery, and the villains this time are gods and wizards wielding some at the time probably pretty incredulous props, but looking back - by modern standards - just not the most authentic.

-Arnold might have polished his sword skills a bit, the fights look flashier; the locales ditto; the magic all the more smoke and mirrors, but overall this one just can't compare to the first one after all.
+Arnold might have polished his sword skills a bit since last, the fights look flashier; the locales ditto; the magic all the more smoke and mirrors, but overall this one just can't compare to the first one.
 That one felt both gritty and dreamy in such a different way.
 Savage and romantic beyond a blockbuster, with an end steeped heavy in both faith and fantasy.

 rated 3.5/5: not bad at all